JohnnyMa/sane/docs/index.md

 Here are some of the killer features:

+* Safe
-* Human and parsing friendly
+* Human and parser friendly
 * Comments
 * Libraries should implement a way to preserve comments across a deserialization/serialization round
 * Pure data